 Cubicles are a thing of the past now.
 Not it is all about “hot desking” which gives employees the space to move around and work where they want.

 According to CORT, lounge seating areas are a key furnishing and office design trend that enable collaboration.
-Lower walls and cubicles foster a team environment.
+Lower walls and open office cubicles foster a team environment.
 Unassigned tables put between work spaces are also enabling employees to meet and collaborate spontaneously.

 Offices are more mobile in general and so should work spaces.
 CORT finds that most chairs have wheels, but stools and standing height tables are also becoming popular.
 Seating that can move with employees is fostering the collaboration and flexibility mentioned above.
 Today’s employee is also increasingly aware of the health effects of prolonged sitting, hence the focus on ergonomic chairs for employees at all levels and stand up desks.